Ph24588/DeltaruneFangame/README.md

 -CAN AN OLD CAT LEARN NEW TRICKS?
 -KEEPING UP?
 SPEED UP THE RIDE!
 -I'M ON FIRE.
 OH THAT'S YOU.
+-get more kooky, reference jevil text more  https://deltarune.fandom.com/wiki/Jevil

 Seam's final line
--Ladies and gentlemen, it's what you've been waiting for... the main event (final act?)!
+-Ladies and gentlemen(lightners and ???), it's what you've been waiting for... the main event (final act?)!

 Ending dialogue
 -